siriusastrebe/syc/README.md

 Simply: Data bound to the registered variable is identical in all locations, removing the headache of data synchronization.

-Syc uses Object.observe() when available for responsiveness and performance, but will easily fall back onto a polyfill if unavailable.

 Examples
 ===